ShaodongWei/ProteoPrep/README.md

 ## Run interactively with your browser

 ```
-streamlit run ./script/app.py
+streamlit run ./script/app.py # run it locally
-nohup streamlit run ./scripts/app.py > streamlit.log 2>&1 & # you can close your terminal or browser, type the URL on the screen you will back to the interface.
+nohup streamlit run ./scripts/app.py > streamlit.log 2>&1 & # or run in background.
+You can close the terminal or browser, typing the URL to your broswer will get you back to the interface.
 ```